Keyguard Frame

 Since we’re measuring relative to the lower left corner of the raised portion of the case opening protector, half-way up the left side is calculated as 127/2 = 63.5.
 (The case opening – and keyguard frame – is 127 mm high.)

-This instruction has the following impact in the perimeter of the screen protector:
+This instruction has the following impact on the perimeter of the screen protector:

 You can learn more about adding case additions and case openings by following their respective links.

-The keyguard frame is now ready to print – and then attach the transparent film.
+The keyguard frame is now ready to print, and the transparent film is attached.

 Attaching the Plastic Sheet

 Most rigid plastic sheets will probably work, though you should avoid films that are intended for putting in a laser or inkjet printer.
-Such films have a coating to help the ink adhere that reduces the transparency of the film.
+Such films have a coating to help the ink adhere, which reduces the transparency of the film.
 Here’s one transparent plastic sheet that will work.

 The attachment of the keyguard frame to the plastic sheet needs to be waterproof or your screen protector won’t achieve it’s primary function.
 You could try using glues or silicon caulk, but spray adhesive works very well and is easier to apply.